Navigate to the “Add New Account” dialogue box:

 In the Outgoing Server tab, click “My Server Requires Authentication” and select “Use same settings as incoming”.

-In the Advanced tab, click “Leave a copy on the server” and set “Remove after 14 days” – this will retain a backup copy of any mail you have downloaded for two weeks.
+If using the POP3 protocol the Advanced tab, click “Leave a copy on the server” and set “Remove after 14 days” – this will retain a backup copy of any mail you have downloaded for two weeks.

 Click Test Account Settings.